 - Establish a Metropolitan State grade point average (GPA) of 2.25 or higher

 - Attend a PAW workshop (advised within your first semester).
-You will also have the opportunity to submit your Declaration to Major form at the PAW
+You may submit your Undergraduate Program Declaration form at the PAW

 Properly Plan for Registration